theobald-software/kb.theobald-software.github.io/content/_xtract-is/slowly-changing-dimensions-in-ssis.md

 To see the effect of the "*Slowly Changing Dimension*" Transformation in this sample, a customer needs to be changed and one new customer is needed to be created in SAP.

 After this is made and the package is started, 2 rows are the result.
-One is the Changing Attributes Update Output, the Recordset updated in SAP.
-The other recordset is the new created customer on SAP as a New Row.
+One is the Changing Attributes Update Output, the Record set updated in SAP.
+The other record set is the new created customer on SAP as a New Row.

 ![Scd4](/img/contents/Scd4.jpg){:class="img-responsive"}